kvarak/dnd/docs/_Classes/fighter.md

 With no regards to practicality or physics, these unrelenting brutes bulldoze through the battlefield by transforming their surroundings into their own personal arsenal.

 ### Built Different
-Gain proficiency in the Athletics skill.
-If you are already proficient in this skill, you gain advantage on any ability checks you make with it instead.
+Gain 1 extra skill point to spend on the *Physique* skill.

 ### Who Needs Swords?
 Certainly not you.
 No, you prefer to save your time and coins.
 They all break in the end anyway, so might as well use what’s around you, right?

-You can treat any object as an martial improvised weapon, as long as it has a size of Large or smaller.
+You can treat any object as an martial weapon, as long as it has a size of Large or smaller.

-Small objects count as Light weapons (*1d6 damage*), Medium objects as Veratile weapons (*1d8/1d10*) and Large objects as Heavy Two-handed weapons (*2d6*).
+Small objects count as Light weapons (*1d6 damage*), Medium objects as Versatile weapons (*1d8/1d10*) and Large objects as Heavy Two-handed weapons (*2d6*).

 ### Who Needs Crossbows?
 Having to put things inside of other things, just so you can then launch them at your enemies?
 Pfff, couldn’t be you.

 You can treat any Large or smaller object as a thrown weapon.
-Small objects have a range of 20/60; Medium objects have 15/40; and Large objects have 10/30, but deal bludgeoning damage equal to your Strength modifier to all creatures adjacent to the target (even on a miss).
+Small objects have a range of 20/60, Medium objects have 15/40 and Large objects have 10/30, but deal bludgeoning damage equal to your Strength modifier to all creatures adjacent to the target (even on a miss).

 ### Y.E.E.T - Your Existence Ends Today
 You’ve mastered the art of throwing objects at your enemies.
 But why stop at that, when you could be throwing your enemies themselves?

 You can use grappled creatures of your size or smaller as thrown weapons.
-You must succeed on a Strength check (DC 8 + the target’s Strength modifier + their Dexterity modifier) before being able to launch them as one of your attacks.
+You must succeed with a Strength check (DC 8 + the target’s Strength modifier + their Dexterity modifier) before being able to launch them as one of your attacks.
 On a failed check, the grappled creature is not thrown and gains advantage on ability checks made to escape during its next turn.

 If the targeted creature is prone, you can grapple them without the need of a grapple check, and have advantage on ability checks made to hurl them.

-Thrown creatures deal damage as an object, but also receive the damage themselves.
+Thrown creatures deal damage as an object one size larger than it is, but also receive the damage themselves.

 ### I’ll Beat a Rapscallion…
 Your ability to sling things reaches a new height: